Section 5503.01 | Division of state highway patrol.

 The superintendent shall be appointed by the director of public safety, and shall serve at the director's pleasure.
 The superintendent shall hold the rank of colonel and be appointed from within the eligible ranks of the patrol.
 The superintendent shall give bond for the faithful performance of the superintendent's official duties in such amount and with such security as the director approves.

 The superintendent, with the approval of the director, may appoint any number of state highway patrol troopers and radio operators as are necessary to carry out sections 5503.01 to 5503.06 of the Revised Code, but the number of troopers shall not be less than eight hundred eighty.
 The number of radio operators shall not exceed eighty in number.
-Except as provided in this section, at the time of appointment, troopers shall be not less than twenty-one years of age, nor have reached thirty-five years of age.
-A person who is attending a training school for prospective state highway patrol troopers established under section 5503.05 of the Revised Code and attains the age of thirty-five years during the person's period of attendance at that training school shall not be disqualified as over age and shall be permitted to continue to attend the training school as long as the person otherwise is eligible to do so.
+Except as provided in this section, at the time of appointment, troopers shall be not less than twenty-one years of age, nor have reached forty years of age.
+A person who is attending a training school for prospective state highway patrol troopers established under section 5503.05 of the Revised Code and attains the age of forty years during the person's period of attendance at that training school shall not be disqualified as over age and shall be permitted to continue to attend the training school as long as the person otherwise is eligible to do so.
 Such a person also remains eligible to be appointed a trooper.
-Any other person who attains or will attain the age of thirty-five years prior to the time of appointment shall be disqualified as over age.
+Any other person who attains or will attain the age of forty years prior to the time of appointment shall be disqualified as over age.

 At the time of appointment, troopers shall have been legal residents of Ohio for at least one year, except that this residence requirement may be waived by the superintendent.